gasparrini/2015_jeandron_PlosMed_Rcodedata/README.md

 The material:

--   *Dataset.csv* stores the dataset used in analysis
+-   *Dataset.csv* stores the dataset used in the analysis
 -   *attrdl.R* creates the function for computing the attributable risk measures
 -   *attrdl.pdf* is the help page for the function `attrdl()`
 -   *Rcode.R* performs the analysis